newrelic/newrelic-node-apollo-server-plugin/docs/transactions.md

 Apollo Server allows the sending of batch queries.
 In these situations, there are multiple operation/queries in play to impact naming.

 To continue to best uniquely identify transaction groupings, we aggregate the operation names after an additional `/batch` indicator.
 These names are likely to be quite long.
-We are considering dropping the deepest-path from these names but are currently maintaining consistency.
+We are considering dropping the deepest unique path from these names but are currently maintaining consistency.

 Below is an example of a batch query and what that may look like in NR One.